Skip to main content

 Sparta

-Davis raises corn, wheat, soybeans, and sweet corn on over 3,000 acres of land and operates a trucking and custom farming business alongside his father and brothers at Davis Farms.
-He and his wife, Terra, also raise cattle and sweet corn and operate a small agritourism operation on their home farm.
-Andy and Terra have two children, Colson and Attie.
+Davis raises corn, wheat, soybeans and sweet corn on over 3,000 acres of land and operates a trucking, and custom farming business alongside his father and brothers at Davis Farms.
+He and his wife, Terra, also raise cattle and sweet corn, and operate a small agritourism operation on their home farm.
+They have two children, Colson and Attie.
 After graduating from UT-Knoxville with a Master of Science in Ag Economics, Davis went on to obtain an MBA from UT-Martin.
 He also worked as a Loan Officer for Farm Credit Mid-America and as a Farm Management Specialist with UT Extension.
-Davis currently holds leadership positions with the White County Soil Conservation Board, White County Farm Bureau Board, White County Ag Committee, River Sparta Church and is a member of the Tennessee Corn Growers Association, and Tennessee Cattlemen’s Association.
+Davis currently holds leadership positions with the White County Farm Bureau Board, White County Ag Committee, River Sparta Church and is a member of the Tennessee Corn Growers Association, Tennessee Cattlemen’s Association and the Tennessee Agriculture and Forestry Leadership Program.

 Robert Elliott